Robovirtuoso/cubone/README.md

 #Cubone.js

 Cubone is a module that adds the concept of collection views to Backbone.
-Often in Backbone code you'll have a collection, loop over it and render a view for every model in that collection.
+Often in Backbone code you will iterate over a collection, rendering a view for every model in that collection.

 ```js